simonmichael/hledger_site/src/install.md

 cabal install all:exes
 </div>

-hledger development builds show a ".99" suffix in their `--version` output, so eg "1.17.99" means the in-development version of 1.18.

-### Building the development version with Docker

-You can also build the development version in a Docker container which will take care of pulling all the necessary tools and dependencies:
+or you can build in a Docker container which includes the necessary tools and dependencies:
 <div class="builder-command">
 git clone https://github.com/simonmichael/hledger <br>
 cd hledger/docker <br>